 We would love to share the impact the FEAST program has in some of our wonderful schools.
 Since education is crucial in transforming lives, the FEAST program inspires students to eat healthy, waste less food and become change-makers in their local community!
 Recently we have updated our FEAST program to be available online and easily adaptable for teachers while they’re being challenged by the constantly changing school environment.

 St Ignatius’ College Riverview is an impressive example of rolling with the changes and how to be agile.
-The school completed the FEAST program in Term 2 May & June of 2020.
+The school was able to implement the FEAST program with the assistance of a Commonwealth Bank of Australia Grant and completed FEAST in Term 2 May & June of 2020.
 Year 6 students started FEAST in the classroom, continued learning at home during school closures, but luckily the students were able to cook their grand finale back in the classroom!
 Stage 3 Teacher Jacqueline Cleary loves the program and her students also love the program, “When we heard schools were closing, I thought they can do the theory with me and can do the cooking in their own kitchen.
 And that is exactly what they ended up doing.”
 It was amazing to see all the photographs of the cooking the kids did at home.”
 Our school newsletter is unbelievable every week, everybody wants to see what is going on with the FEAST program.”